ts-kontakt/tabheatcal/README.md

 # tabheatcal - Heatmap visualization with easy value inspection

-Heatmap calendar based solely on html + css table.
+tabheatcal is small python module that generates Heat-map calendar based solely on html + css table.
 It allows you to easily add comments to event data.

 <p align="center">